SSWConsulting/SSW.Rules.Content/rules/consistent-content-across-social-media/rule.md

 Some tips:

-* Hashtags are really popular on Instagram and Twitter, but not as much on LinkedIn or Facebook.\
+* Hashtags are really popular on Instagram and Twitter, but not as much on Facebook.\
-  **Note:** this does not apply to social media ads.
+  **Note:** This does not apply to social media ads.
 If you run campaigns with repetitive ad copy, you will fail in every single campaign.
 To be able to prove that you have good ad copywriting on a certain campaign, you will need a variety of text to see which ad is performing better and driving more conversions.
-* LinkedIn is a professional platform, so it is good sense to avoid using emojis or sharing memes where possible.
+* LinkedIn is a professional platform, so it is good sense to avoid using too many emojis or sharing memes if it's not the right fit for your industry.
 For more information on this topic, check out our Rule [Do you know why you should use memes as part of your business social media content?](/do-you-know-why-you-should-use-memes-as-part-of-your-business-social-media-content)